-According to a Straits Times article titled “Small firms ‘should introduce corporate governance practices”, Minister of State for Trade and Industry Teo Ser Luck said corporate governance would help steer smaller firms in the right direction, especially if they are considering raising capital through an initial public offering.
+According to a Straits Times article titled “Small firms ‘should introduce corporate governance practices”, Minister of State for Trade and Industry Teo Ser Luck said it would help steer smaller firms in the right direction.
+Especially if they are considering raising capital through an initial public offering.

-This is because corporate governance minimises risks to the enterprise, and lays the foundation for its sustainable growth, he explained.
+This is because it minimises risks to the enterprise, and lays the foundation for its sustainable growth, he explained.

 What is Corporate Governance?

-Corporate governance refers to a system of principles and processes governing a firm so that it fulfills goals and objectives in a way which adds value to the firm.
+Corporate governance refers to a system of principles and processes governing a firm.
+So that it fulfils goals and objectives in a way which adds value to the firm.

 A firm with good corporate governance conducts business with fairness and transparency, by disclosing what’s necessary, such as transactions and profits, while complying with regulations and being accountable to its stakeholders.

 Rikvin acknowledges that clearer guidelines and standards would benefit a firm substantially.
-Although corporate governance would typically be clearer and more structured in listed companies, smaller firms should take it upon themselves to establish the same.
+Although it would typically be clearer and more structured in listed companies.
+Smaller firms should take it upon themselves to establish the same.

 Mr Satish Bakhda, Chief Operations Officer, Rikvin, said a firm with a reputation for good corporate governance would attract more investors.